DonyorM/weresync/README.rst

 WereSync takes a Linux hard drive and effectively clones it, but works incrementally so you don't have to spend so long backing up each time.
 Additionally, WereSync can clone to a smaller drive, if your data will fit on the smaller drive.
+Because WereSync uses rsync to copy, it can copy a running drive,though certain parts of state may not be preserved.

 Installation
 ============